franjfal/franjfal.github.io/_MatExp/analisis/hilbert/2025-04-04--Proyección--image-fileters.md

         }

         magnitude() {
-            // Avoid potential overflow for large numbers?
-Maybe not needed here. return Math.sqrt(this.real * this.real + this.imag * this.imag);
+            return Math.sqrt(this.real * this.real + this.imag * this.imag);
         }
-        // magnitudeSquared() { // Sometimes useful, avoids sqrt
-        //     return this.real * this.real + this.imag * this.imag;
-        // }

         add(complex) {
             return new Complex(this.real + complex.real, this.imag + complex.imag);
         }
         subtract(complex) {
             return new Complex(this.real - complex.real, this.imag - complex.imag);
         }
         multiply(complex) {
             const realPart = (this.real * complex.real) - (this.imag * complex.imag);
             const imaginaryPart = (this.real * complex.imag) + (this.imag * complex.real);
             return new Complex(realPart, imaginaryPart);
         }
-         // For DFT calculation
          multiplyScalar(scalar) {
              return new Complex(this.real * scalar, this.imag * scalar);
          }